AhmadSabbirChowdhury/Company-Sales-Data-Analysis-and-Visualization-using-Tableau/README.md

 # Company-Sales-Data-Analysis-and-Visualization-using-Tableau
 A MySQL server data was hooked with tableau, necessary data analysis and data cleaning was performed.
-At the end, all the data was used to build interactive dashboards on Tableau.
+In the end, all the data was used to build interactive dashboards on Tableau.

 In the 'Sales' database, there are in total 5 tables.
 They are:
 1. customers